Sisu Auto: Yhteissisu

 At the same time when SAT built the new factory in Karis, the Finnish Defence Forces reported needing thousands of vehicles in the near future.
 SAT suggested building the factory larger in order to meet the demand.
 However, the importers of other makes as well as some politicians suspected that SAT tried to use the war to gain a dominant position in the Finnish market.
 Eventually, an agreement was reached in 1943 when SAT, the state and a number of Finnish companies set up a separate company Yhteissisu to produce lorries.
 SAT and Yhteissisu signed a contract about transferring Sisu S-21 lorry production to Yhteissisu.
 Vanaja municipality next to Hämeenlinna was selected for the factory location.

-However, the war was over before Yhteissisu could start serial production at the full scale.
+The war was over before Yhteissisu could start serial production at the full scale.
 Yhteissisu had the right to use the Sisu-brand until June 1948.
-When this expired the company was renamed Vanajan Autotehdas (VAT) and its products were named Vanaja.
+When this expired, the company was renamed Vanajan Autotehdas (VAT) and its products were named Vanaja.
 VAT became a strong competitor to SAT in the Finnish market which was small but still protected by import restrictions.

 According to the contract with Yhteissisu, SAT was not allowed to produce lorries during the five years' period.
-SAT made Sisu S-15 buses but some of the chassis were fitted with lorry cabin and superstructures.
+SAT made Sisu S-15 buses but some of the chassis were fitted with lorry cabins and superstructures.

 1945 to 1969: Growth and diversification

 In 1949 SAT made a return to lorry production with the Sisu K-23.
 The first heavy forward control lorries were the 1956 produced B-56 and 1958 introduced B-72, both of them being built on bus chassis.
 The small forward control lorry Nalle-Sisu KB-24 came to market in 1955.
 Other notable models introduced in the 1950s are the heavy dumper trucks K-36, the first 6×4 driven Sisu, K-32, and K-44 with a North European specialty, 4×4+2 layout.

 SAT started partnership with Leyland Motors Ltd. in 1950.
-The background originates to friendship between the General Managers of both companies, Tor Nessling and Donald Stokes.
+The background originates to friendship between the general managers of both companies, Tor Nessling and Donald Stokes.
 For a while the SAT test department investigated for possibilities of producing Leyland engines under licence; trials for better output and torque were made on test bench with turbocharged applications, before Leyland even had taken such into production.
 As a part of the partnership SAT became representative of Leyland products in Finland.